Roland Clark

 Clark

-Roland Clark is a Reader in Modern European History at the University of Liverpool, President of the Society for Romanian Studies, and a Senior Fellow with the Centre for Analysis of the Radical Right.
+Roland Clark is a Reader in Modern European History at the University of Liverpool and the Past President of the Society for Romanian Studies.
 His research and teaching focus on the cultural history of modern East-Central Europe, with a particular interest in fascism, social movements, violence, gender, theology, and lived religion.
 His books include:

-Co-edited with Tim Grady, European Fascist Movements (Under contract with Routledge)
+Co-edited with Tim Grady, European Fascist Movements (Routledge, 2023)

 Religious Reform and Sectarianism in Interwar Romania: The Limits of Orthodoxy (Bloomsbury Academic, 2021)